 CG: Where are you from?
 How did the band come together?

-CG: Who are some of your biggest influences, musical and other?
+CG: Who are some of your biggest musical influences?
+Any influences besides music—people, art, literature, film, etc?

 CG: What bands do you think you sound like, if any?